-- (1) Type "A" Rental Housing Opportunity Areas are established on sites which have a Local Coastal Plan medium density residential designation and are zoned R2 (Medium Density Residential).
-The residential density for a Type "A" project may be increased to 100 percent above the base land use residential density.
+- (1) The Type "A" Rental Housing Opportunity Program allows a density between 12 and 30 units/acre as long as affordability levels are met - at least 40% of total units as affordable to Low or Very Low Income households.
+Type "A" Rental Housing Opportunity Areas are established on sites which have a Local Coastal Plan medium density residential designation (Urban Residential 6-12 dwelling units/acre) and are zoned R2 (Medium Density Residential).
+The residential density for a Type "A" project may be increased to 100 percent above the mapped designation to a maximum density of 24 dwelling units/acre.
 Development standards used for Type "A" housing projects allow increased height, reduced parking requirements, and less stringent setbacks so long as privacy is maintained. - (2) The Type "C" Ownership Housing Opportunity Program allows a density of 11 units per acre for ownership housing projects as long as affordability levels are met - 20% affordable to Low Income households and 80% affordable to Moderate Income households.
 Type "C" Housing Opportunity Areas are established in on sites which have a Local Coastal Plan low density residential designation (Urban Residential 1-6 dwelling units/acre.
 The residential density for a Type "C" project may be increased to almost 100 percent above the mapped designation to a maximum density is of 11 dwelling units/acre. - (3) Rental Housing Opportunity Type "A" and Ownership Housing Opportunity Type "C" projects shall comply with all applicable provisions, including development standards and long-term affordability requirements, of Chapter 26C (Coastal Zoning Ordinance) of the Sonoma County Code. - (4) Housing Opportunity Type "A" and Type "C" programs shall apply to housing development consisting of five or more dwelling units.
 (EXISTING LCP REVISED PER HCD CERTIFIED GENERAL PLAN 2014 HOUSING ELEMENT)